 Pleasure and pain, he says, were not created together with the nature of the flesh.
 Instead, the transgression conceived both the former, resulting in the corruption of free choice, and the latter, resulting in the condemnation and dissolution of nature, so that pleasure would bring about the soul’s voluntary death through sin.
 (61, Scholia 1)

-To the contrary, Adam could be decieved even though his will was always inclined towards natural goods.
+To the contrary, Adam could be deceived even though his will was always inclined towards natural goods.
 It was not deified so that as a default it would always cooperate with God’s will.
-Hence, lacking both wisdom and a deified nous, he could be decieved unlike Jesus Christ–who before knowing both good and evil always chose the good.
+Hence, lacking both wisdom and a deified nous, he could be deceived unlike Jesus Christ (who unlike Adam before knowing both good and evil always chose the good).

 …human life was submerged in temptations; and which was encompassed by the final abyss, that is, imprisoned by the complete ignorance of the intellect, and overwhelmed by the great weight of evil pressing down on its power of reason…[I]nasmuch as human nature was receptive to their deception and evil, it initially entered into these clefts.
 But later, nature itself became their very basis, on account of its most wicked disposition, possessing, like eternal bars, innate attachments to material things, which do not permit the mind to be free from the darkness of ignorance, and so prevent it from beholding the light of true knowledge.
 (64.6)